-The expendable endowment fund is available for release into the unrestricted fund at any time, although the directors have taken the view that, unless there are exceptional circumstances, the endowment fund should be retained intact to produce income for the unrestricted fund for many years to come.

-The company has free reserves of £364,875.
-Unrestricted funds invested in fixed assets and not available for expenditure total £1,066.
-It is the policy of the company to keep reserves sufficient to meet expenditure on charitable activities for at least twelve months and accordingly the directors aim to have free reserves of £450,000.
-Grant expenditure will be kept under review to ensure it is less than anticipated investment income.
+The expendable endowment fund is available for release into the unrestricted fund at any time.
+Periodic transfers will be made to the unrestricted fund for expenditure on grants, provided a sustainable return is maintained in accordance with the overall strategic aim of maintaining and increasing the endowment.
+The company has free reserves of £545,591.
+Unrestricted funds invested in fixed assets and not available for expenditure total £533.
+It is the policy of the company to keep reserves sufficient to meet expenditure on charitable activities for at least twelve months and accordingly the directors aim to have unrestricted reserves of £700,000 held in cash and in easily realisable liquid assets.
+Each financial year the directors will review the financial objectives and reserves policy and will take advice from Rathbones to ensure that the grant-making policy is still reasonable in all the circumstances, taking into account inflation.
+They will then agree a prudent level of withdrawal for the year to ensure that the endowment fund will maintain its value in the longer term.

-The company's full reserves at 5 April 2021 were £25,495,210, comprising £365,941 held in the unrestricted fund and £25,129,269 in the expendable endowment fund.
+The company's full reserves at 5 April 2022 were £26,330,863, comprising £655,124 held in the unrestricted fund and £25,675,739 in the expendable endowment fund.